hussain0048/Predict-assigment-submission-using--ML/README.md

 2- Language: Python , Tensorflow

 3- "Predict student next assessment submission" is main paper please modify this paper during literature review. please changed their date after  modification
+4- "SCI journal List" This folder contains file and please upate this file with relevant SCI journal name and their other detials during literature review